 Publications

 I have published articles, peer reviewed research and blogs on a range of topics, including issues related to neurodiversity, decolonising psychology, mental health, yoga and mindfulness.
-I am currently in the process of writing a book for practitioners on adapting schema therapy for neurodivergent clients.
+I am currently in the process of publishing work contributing to the development of neuroaffirmative practice within Schema Therapy.

 Nkansa-Dwamena, O., Alhakim, J., Challenor, J., Gunasinghe, C., Haddon, A. and Kahya, H. (2025).
 Decolonizing a UK counseling psychology training program: the journey so far.
 Counselling Psychology Quarterly pp. 1–20. doi:10.1080/09515070.2025.2521823.[publisher’s website]